 The goal is to make decisions to keep potential victims from potential abusers.
-The Confinement Officer makes individual determinations on the best manner to ensure safety for those at risk concerning housing, work outlets, etc. Conversely, do not use this information to separate groups of individuals (where no risk of harm or abuse exists) based solely on sexual orientation or self-identified gender unless under a legal order.
+The Confinement Officer makes individual determinations on the best manner to ensure safety for those at-risk concerning housing, work outlets, etc. Conversely, do not use this information to separate groups of individuals (where no risk of harm or abuse exists) based solely on sexual orientation or self-identified gender unless under a legal order.

-(a)(b) Policy, interviews with Intake staff, demonstration of intake support that an initial intake screen is completed immediately upon arrival to assess risk of sexual abuse or risk of being sexually abused.
+(a)(b) Interviews with Intake staff (NCOIC) and demonstration of intake support that an initial intake screen is completed immediately upon arrival to assess risk of sexual abuse or risk of being sexually abused.

-(c)(d)(e) An example of the Risk Survey for Confinee Victimization and Abusiveness was provided with the pre-audit documentation.
+(c)(d) (e)An example of the Risk Survey for Confinee Victimization and Abusiveness Attachment to the PREA Guidance was provided with the pre-audit documentation.
 The objective screening tool used considers the following information: